COVID-19 Vaccine Update: When will a COVID-19 vaccine be available?

 According to Dr. Petri, there will likely be a few vaccines available in the United States in 2021.
 Over the next few years, however, these vaccines will likely be modified and improved.
 Modifications will hopefully include increasing the efficacy of the vaccine and increasing the amount of time that the vaccine protects people against the virus.

-Will there be side effects to the vaccine?
+Will there be side effects of the vaccine?

 Who will get the vaccine first?